virtual-kubelet/virtual-kubelet/providers/azure/README.md

 ```
 ##  Create an AKS cluster with VNet

+  Run the following commands to create an AKS cluster with a new Azure virtual network.
+Also, create two subnets.
+One will be delegated to the cluster and the other will be delegated to Azure Container Instances.

+### Create an Azure virtual network and subnets

-  Set the following variables for your VNet range and two subnet ranges within that VNet.
+  First, set the following variables for your VNet range and two subnet ranges within that VNet.
 The following ranges are recommended for those just trying out the connector with VNet.

   **Bash**
   ```cli